-In the matter of the application of the Board of Street Opening and Improvement of the City of New York, for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to acquiring title wherever the same has not been heretofore acquired to that part of EAST ONE HUNDRED AND EIGHTY-FOURTH STREET (although not yet named by proper authority), extending from Sedgwick avenue to the division line between the second and third-class portions of said street, as shown upon the map of the Fordham Heights District, said line being distant 122166 feet easterly from the easterly line of the land heretofore acquired for the Croton Aqueduct in the Twenty-fourth Ward of the City of New York, as the same has been heretofore laid out and designated as a second-class street or road by the Department of Public Parks.
+In the matter of the application of the Board of Street Opening and Improvement of the City of New York, for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to acquiring title wherever the same has not been heretofore acquired to that part of EAST ONE HUNDRED AND EIGHTY-FOURTH STREET (although not yet named by proper authority), extending from Sedgwick avenue to the division line between the second and third-class portions of said street, as shown upon the map of the Fordham Heights District, said line being distant 122 1⁄2 5 feet easterly from the easterly line of the land heretofore acquired for the Croton Aqueduct in the Twenty-fourth Ward of the City of New York, as the same has been heretofore laid out and designated as a second-class street or road by the Department of Public Parks.

-PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court to be held at Chambers thereof, in the County Court-house, in the City of New York, on Friday, the 27th day of August, 1886, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
-The nature and extent of the improvement hereby intended, is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or evenue, known as East One Hundred and Eighty-fourth street, extending from Sedgwick avenue to the division line between the second and third-class portions of said street, as shown upon the map of the Fordham Heights District, said line being distant 122-16 feet easterly from the easterly line of the land heretofore acquired for the Croton Aqueduct in the Twenty-fourth Ward of the City of New York, as the same has been heretofore laid out and designated as a second-class street or road by the Department of Public Parks, being the following-described lots, pieces or parcels of land, viz.:
+PURSUANT TO THE STATUTES IN SUCH PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court to be held at Chambers thereof, in the County Court-house, in the City of New York, on Friday, the 27th day of August, 1886, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
+The nature and extent of the improvement hereby intended, is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or young, known as East One Hundred and Eighty-fourth street, extending from Sedgwick avenue to the division line between the second and third-class portions of said street, as shown upon the map of the Fordham Heights District, said line being distant 122165 feet easterly from the easterly line of the land heretofore acquired for the Croton Aqueduct in the Twenty-fourth Ward of the City of New York, as the same has been heretofore laid out and designated as a second-class street or road by the Department of Public Parks, being the following-described lots, pieces or parcels of land, viz.:

-Beginning at a point in the eastern line of Sedgwick avenue, distant 13,516-146 feet northerly from the eastern prolongation of the southern line of One Hundred and Fifty-fifth street, measured at right angles to the same.
-18. Thence easterly, on the arc of a circle whose center lies in the southeastern prolongation of the radial line of Sedgwick avenue, drawn through the point of beginning, and whose radius is 100 feet, for 100 feet to a point of compound curve; 2d.
-Thence southeasterly, on the arc of a circle tangent
+Beginning at a point in the eastern line of Sedgwick avenue, distant 13,516766 feet northerly from the eastern prolongation of the southern line of One Hundred and Fifty-fifth street, measured at right angles to the same.

-Sedgwick avenue, drawn through the point of beginning, and whose radius is 100 feet, for 100 feet to a point of compound curve;
+15. Thence easterly, on the arc of a circle whose center lies in the southeastern prolongation of the road al line of Sedgwick avenue, drawn through the point of beginning, and whose radius is roo feet, for 100 feet to a point of compound curve;

 2d.
-Thence southeasterly, on the arc of a circle tangent to the preceding course, whose radius is 175 feet, for 100 % feet to a point of reverse curve;
+Thence southeasterly, on the arc of a circle tangent to the preceding course, whose radius is 175 feet, for 100 feet; and print of reverse curve;

 3d.
-Thence easterly, on the arc of a circle tangent to the preceding course, whose radius is 160 feet, for 260 % feet to a point of reverse curve;
+Thence assetsly, on the arc of a circle tangent to the preceding course, whose radius is 160 feet, for 20136 feet;

-4th.
-Thence northeasterly, on the arc of a circle tangent to the preceding course, whose radius is 160 feet, for 201 % feet;
+3th.
+Thence contheasterly, on the arc of a circle tangent to the preceding course, whose radius is 160 feet, for 20136 feet;